 Revere ground out a living as a gambler for 28 years, working on both sides of the gambling world.
-He spent his time as a pit boss, a dealer, an owner, troubleshooter and as a professional blackjack player.
-The sixties and seventies were the high point in Revere's professional gambling career.
+He spent his time as a pit boss, a dealer, an owner, a troubleshooter, and as a professional blackjack player.
+The sixties and seventies were the high points in Revere’s professional gambling career.
 He made a name for himself and was subsequently considered a leading expert in blackjack in general.

 One of Revere’s largest and most notable accomplishments was writing the book Playing Blackjack as a Business.
 He penned the work and had it published in 1968.
 He did not however have his work copyrighted.
 His friend John Luckman, who is the founder of the Gamblers book club and professional dealer, talked him into having it copyrighted to protect the material much later.

 The book Playing Blackjack as a Business is a card counting book that discusses several factors of blackjack.
 A major focus in the book Blackjack as a business is card counting strategies.
 Revere discusses four major strategies created by Julian Brown, in addition to the Revere Point Count, Revere Five Count, Revere Plus-Minus, and Ten Count Strategies.
 These strategies are for single-deck play, but Revere came out later with a multi-deck version.
 The book is well respected and is still sold today by Revere’s family.
 It has sold more copies since its publication than any other gambling book.
 Revere also sold strategies that were referred to as Revere Advanced Point Count.
 It is still valid and used today but is considered outdated due to unnecessary complexity.